Lookout at the end of the Truman Track

 The track emerges on a spectacular coastline with cliffs, caverns, a blowhole and a waterfall that plummets straight onto a rock-strewn beach.
 Get spectacular coastal views from a viewing platform.
 A stairway provides access to the beach.

-Start from SH 6, 3 km north of the Paparoa National Park Visitor Centre in Punakaiki.
+The start of the track is off SH 6, 3 km north of the Paparoa National Park Visitor Centre in Punakaiki.

 It is not safe to go onto the beach during rough seas or high tide.
 Rogue waves are a risk on this beach at all times.